sosuisen/bmi-mvvm-with-builder/README.md

 - **Multiple Languages**: Support for English and Japanese.
 - **Data Visualization**: View history in various formats (list, table, chart).
 - **Animation**: Animations for enhanced user experience.
-- **Database Storage**: SQLite database with JOOQ for data persistence.
+- **Offline Storage**: Your health data is stored in a local database on your device.

 ## Screens